RusherDevelopment/rusherhack-plugins/API.md

 ## Search Index Notes

-`search-index.json` remains a compact client-friendly file and may now include:
+`search-index.json` remains a compact client-friendly file and may include:

 - `has_features`
 - `feature_counts`